-Total charges for College Grove are £9,492 including a returnable deposit of £300 in 2023/4.
-Total charges for Mary Brancker are £11,839 including a returnable deposit of £250 in 2023/4.
+Total charges for Mary Brancker are £14,039 including a returnable deposit of £250 in 2024/5.
 The allowance for RVC Halls (Herts) is based upon charges for the Student Village.
-Total charges for Student Village are £6,913 including a returnable deposit of £300 in 2023/4.
+Total charges for Student Village are £7,660 including a returnable deposit of £300 in 2024/5.

 We have places at Garden Halls, an intercollegiate hall managed by the University of London.
-Garden Halls have variable pricing, but is based on a single ensuite room, which in 2023/4 is £12,110 including an estimated deposit of £605.
+Garden Halls have variable pricing, but is based on a single ensuite room, which in 2024/5 is £12,229 including a deposit of £500.
 As the halls are catered, the food allowance is to cover midweek lunches and snacks.